SysManSquad/sysmansquadblogdev/content/posts/2020-10-05-every-day-tools-for-the-productive-it-professional.md

                           </h3>

                           <p>
-                            <a href="https://chocolatey.org/" target="_blank" rel="noreferrer noopener">Chocolatey</a> is a sweet, sweet repository of packages which helps you automate installation of software.
+                            [Chocolatey](https://chocolatey.org/) is a sweet, sweet repository of packages which helps you automate installation of software.
                           </p>

                           <p>